Peeyush-Jha/cse15l-lab-reports/Lab1.md

 * cat /home/linux/ieng6/cs15lwi23/public/hello.txt - cat stands for concatenate.
 This command reads and print the data from the file.
 ![Image](cat.png)

-* cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/ - This command is used to copy the contents of a file
+* cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/ - cp stands for classpath.
+Java uses this command-line argument to know where to look for classes.

 Here are some more use of these commands.
 As you can see I have typed some wrong commands so I got error messages -